EL-HOUSS-BRAHIM/watch-party/docs/DISCOVERY_RESPONSE_CONTRACT.md

 - `partiesApi.getRecommendations()` resolving to a `WatchParty[]`.
 - Any future discovery helper following the same pattern: the client unwraps the `StandardResponse` and exposes the array directly.

-If additional metadata is required, extend the helper to return an object such as `{ parties, meta }` but maintain the StandardResponse envelope at the transport layer.
+If additional metadata is required, extend the helper to return an object such as `{ parties, meta }`, reading the `meta` property supplied by the backend while maintaining the `StandardResponse` envelope at the transport layer.

 ## UI Handling